paweldudek/good-tdd-stuff/README.md

  - [Boundaries](https://www.destroyallsoftware.com/talks/boundaries)
  - [Test Driven Development for iOS](https://www.youtube.com/watch?v=Jzlz3Bx-NzM)
  - [Find abstraction level for your tests](http://m.ustream.tv/recorded/46744750)
- - [Happier TDD with testdouble.js](http://blog.testdouble.com/posts/2016-06-05-happier-tdd-with-testdouble-js.html) (not iOS specific, but still interesting, especially the reasons why it's worth TDDing your apps.
-Spoiler: not code coverage)
+ - [Happier TDD with testdouble.js](http://blog.testdouble.com/posts/2016-06-05-happier-tdd-with-testdouble-js.html) - Not iOS specific, but still interesting, especially the reasons why it's worth TDDing your apps.
+Spoiler: not code coverage.
+ - [SOLID Object Oriented Design](https://www.youtube.com/watch?v=v-2yFMzxqwU) - Great talk by Sandi Metz on architecture and design of your application.
+Again, not iOS specific, but it's a must watch if you want to learn more about principles of SOLID.

 Webinars, screencasts
 =============